bousii/btsptp/README.md

 1. Single seeder → single leecher
 2. Multiple simultaneous leechers (2+ clients downloading at once)
 3. Leecher becoming seeder after completion
+4. Leeching over LAN (leecher on one computer, seeder and tracker on the other)

 ## Known Limitations

 - Windows compatibility untested/unlikely to work fully due to POSIX signals and thread weirdness
 - Shutdown of clients is not very graceful, just detaching peer threads due to time's sake
+- Very little input handling in regards to port numbers, but this is not production software so that's okay

 ## References